-George G. Thomson, 133 Ascan Avenue, died at Pinehurst, N. C., Dec.
+George G. Thomson, 133 Ascan Avenue, died at Pineliurst N. C., Dec.
 11, after a brief illness.
-He was taken ill at the recent Army and Navy game and as soon as he recovered enough for the trip, he and Mrs. Thomson went to Pinehurst, hoping that the change would completely restore his health.
-The funeral services were conducted Dec.
-14, by the Rev. C. E. Silcox, minister of the Church-in-the-Gardens.
-Mr. Thomson is survived by his wife and two sons, Gordon and Belford.
+He was taken ill at the recent Army and Navy game and as soon as he recovered enough for the trip, he and Mrs. Thomson went to Pinehurst hoping that the change would completely restore his health The funeral services were conducted Dec.
+14, by the Rev. C. E Silcox, minister of the Church-in-the-Gardens.
+Mr. Thoms is survived by his wife and two sons, Gordon and Belford.

-Mr. Thomson was purchasing agent for the Braden Copper Co. and Yukon Gold Co. at the time of his death.
-For a number of years he was connected with the Postoffice Department and helped in working out the details of the parcel post system.
-Subsequently he was Deputy Commissioner of Charities and Corrections under the Mitchel Administration.
-Mr. and Mrs. Thomson have been interested in community affairs and she is chairman of the membership committee of the Forest Hills Choral Club.
+Mr. Thomson was purchasing agent for the Braden Copp Co. and Yukon Gold Co. at the time of his death.
+For a number of years he was connected with the Postoffice Depart-For a ment and helped in working out the details of the parcel port Subsequently he was Deputy Commissioner of Charsystem. ties and Corrections under the Mitchel Administration. and Mrs. Thomson have been interested in community affair and she is chairman of the membership committee of the Forest Hills Choral Club.